24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 Start your tour of the city at the city gates (portas da cidade) and check out the old buildings made with white paint and black volcanic rock.
 A pretty temple to visit is the hilltop Ermida da Mãe de Deus.

 A great way to enjoy São Miguel island is by renting a scooter/car from Ponta Delgada.
-The scenic route to the town of Sete Cidades is out of this world and only a 40-minute drive away.
-The coast is full of beautiful capes and lighthouses, such as Farol do Arnel on the east coast.
+The scenic route to Sete Cidades is out of this world and only a 40-minute drive away.
+The coast is full of beautiful capes and lighthouses like Farol do Arnel on the east coast.
 Don’t forget to pick up your jaw from the floor after every stop.

-For accommodation, you can pick from an abundance of hostels, hotels, and comfy Airbnbs—which is what we chose.
+You can choose from an abundance of hostels, hotels, and comfy Airbnbs for accommodation—which is what we chose.
 Here is our pick: Casa Hintze Ribeiro

 It’s never too hot or too cold, but the best time to visit is in July when the famous blue hydrangeas are in bloom.
-Make sure to pack some rain-proof outfits even if you’re going in summer.
+Pack some rain-proof outfits even if you’re going in summer.

 By Anna from Big World Short Stories

-Albufeira is a resort-town in Algarve, the southern part of Portugal.
-It is located about 40 kilometers (24.8 miles) away from Faro International Airport which is served by major low-cost European airlines.
+Albufeira is a resort town in the southern part of Portugal, the Algarve.
+It is about 40 kilometers (24.8 miles) from Faro International Airport, which is served by major low-cost European airlines.

 Albufeira, once a small fishing village, has become one of the best holiday destinations in southern Portugal.
-It is best known for its safe beaches and historic old town packed with numerous restaurants, cafes and a vivid nightlife.
+It is best known for its safe beaches and historic old town, which is packed with numerous restaurants, cafes, and a vivid nightlife.

-For families it is best to stay closer to the beach of Albufeira beach – Praia dos Pescadores.
-If you want to enjoy the bars and nightlife of this resort-town, you can also stay in the historic old town.
+For families, it is best to stay closer to the Albufeira beach – Praia dos Pescadores.
+If you want to enjoy the bars and nightlife of this resort town, you can also stay in the historic old town.

-Albufeira is a great holiday destination all-year-round.
-The high season here is considered the period between June and September.
-On the other hand, if you go to Albufeira in October or November, you will still have warm sunny weather but much fewer tourists and lower hotel prices.
+Albufeira is a great holiday destination all year round.
+The high season is considered the period between June and September.
+However, if you go to Albufeira in October or November, you will still have warm, sunny weather but fewer tourists and lower hotel prices.

 BOOK: Guided tour of Albufeira town